 Other than work in the major photographic projects above, some examples of drawings and a short film are included on the site, as well as photographic images of Antarctica, Greenland (Kalaallit Nunaat), the Canadian Rockies, Europe (France, Spain, and Andorra), Asia (Hong Kong, Bangladesh, India, Nepal, and Qatar), and the U.S.

 All work is available for purchase.
 I guarantee satisfaction with all purchases.
-My work has been widely collected, including by the Portland Art Museum, Regional Arts and Culture Commission, Bibliotheque Nationale de France, Bank of America, Levi Strauss and Co., and many other companies, organizations and individuals.
+My work has been widely collected, including by the Portland Art Museum, Regional Arts and Culture Council, Bibliotheque Nationale de France, Bank of America, Levi Strauss and Co., and many other companies, organizations and individuals.
 The work has been shown in more than 100 galleries and museums in the U.S., Canada, Mexico, Europe, and Asia since 1984.